ValentinVuillon/Fractal_tree/README.md

-A processing code to generate fractal trees.
+Processing codes to generate fractal trees.

 #### How to run the code:
 Install processing and run the code fractal_tree.pde